rnvikram/PatternFlow/rescale tensor/README.md

 # Rescale Intensity

 ## Description:
 The function takes an array as input and rescales the values in it based on the parameters passed to it.
-The options avaiable for the input range and out range are the same.
-It clips the input array based on the the chosen parametrs and then rescales the array based on the chosen out_range.
-The output min and max The output is an numpy array with the shape and data type but scaled intensities.
+The options available for the input range and out range are the same.
+It clips the input array based on the chosen parameters and then rescales the array based on the chosen out_range.
+The output min and max The output is a numpy array with the shape and data type but scaled intensities.

 ## Supported rescale types:

 1. Tuple with min and max: It rescales the values in the array using that range
 2. "image": Uses the input's max and min to rescale the values in the array
-3. "dtype": Uses the input's dtyoe to fix max and min values which is then used to rescale the values in the array
+3. "dtype": Uses the input's dtype to fix max and min values which is then used to rescale the values in the array
 4. dtype-name: Uses the min and max of the dtype specified.